mariapoveda/wot-ontology/README.md

 # vicinity-ontology-wot
-Repository for collaborative edition of the VICINITY module for the Web Of Things domain
+Repository for collaborative edition of the VICINITY ontology module for the Web Of Things domain.
+This ontology is being developed within the context of the [VICINITY H2020 project] (http://vicinity2020.eu/)

 To include issues for this domain (that is, things you need this ontology to represent or improve): https://github.com/mariapoveda/vicinity-ontology-wot/issues